learn-co-curriculum/phase-0-css-fundamentals-lab/README.md

 Fork and clone this lesson into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
-Finally, run `npm install` to install the lab's dependencies.
-Run `npm test` as you work through this assignment to see your progress.
+Run `learn test` as you work through this assignment to see your progress.

 ## Link an External CSS File